-Diagnostic methods (at individual and flock levels) including clinical examination, case recording, post-mortem examination, collection and preservation of samples for laboratory examination, routine diagnostic laboratory techniques, interpretation of laboratory results.
+A focus has to be set on diagnostic methods (at individual and flock levels) including clinical examination, case recording, post-mortem examination, collection and preservation of samples for laboratory examination, routine diagnostic laboratory techniques, interpretation of laboratory results.

 Special attention has to be given towards all prophylactic attempts to prevent infectious diseases.
 This could be vaccination considering the relevant details of the immune system or biosecurity which demonstrates the importance of management practises.